Skip to main content

 The Mile End Institute sustains Queen Mary’s fine tradition of involvement in public and political life at a time of fascinating, if not perilous, uncertainty for our country.

-Lord Peter Hennessy
+— Lord Peter Hennessy

-The Mile End Institute is Queen Mary, University of London's primary centre for the study and public discussions of the major challenges facing British politics, policymaking, and public life.
-Established in 2015 under the patronage of Lord Hennessy of Nympsfield, it has hosted hundreds of public events, produced research papers and policy briefings, and hosted dozens of Visiting and Honorary Research Fellows.
-Directed by Professors Michael Kenny, Philip Cowley, Tim Bale, Dr Robert Saunders, and now Professor Patrick Diamond, the Mile End Institute has enhanced Queen Mary's reputation as one of the UK's leading universities for the study of British politics.
+Established in 2015 under the patronage of Lord Hennessy of Nympsfield, the Mile End Institute has hosted hundreds of public events, produced research papers and policy briefings, and hosted dozens of Visiting and Honorary Research Fellows.
+Directed by Professors Michael Kenny, Philip Cowley, Tim Bale, Dr Robert Saunders, and now Professor Patrick Diamond, the Mile End Institute has cemented Queen Mary's reputation as one of the UK's leading universities for the study of British politics.

 Back to top